flox86/Alpenzeit/README.md

 ## 🚀 Installation

-1. Projekt in Arduino IDE öffnen
+1. Open the project in Arduino IDE
-2. ESP32 Board auswählen
+2. Select your ESP32 board
-3. Hochladen
+3. Upload the code
-4. Mit WLAN `AlpenZeit` verbinden
+4. Connect to Wi-Fi `AlpenZeit`
-5. Browser öffnen → `192.168.4.1`
+5. Open `192.168.4.1` in your browser

 ---

-## 📦 Abhängigkeiten
+## 📦 Dependencies

-Arduino Libraries:
+Required Arduino libraries:

 * `WiFi.h`
 * `WebServer.h`
 * `WebSocketsServer.h`

+⚠️ **Important:**
+You must manually install:

-  👉 **WebSockets by Markus Sattler installieren**
+👉 **WebSockets by Markus Sattler**

+Install via Arduino IDE:

+1. Open Library Manager
+2. Search for **WebSockets**
+3. Install *WebSockets by Markus Sattler*

 ---

-## 📄 Lizenz
+## 📄 License

-Dieses Projekt ist nur für private und nicht-kommerzielle Nutzung bestimmt.
+This project is intended for private and non-commercial use only.

 ---

-## 👤 Autor
+## 👤 Author

 flox86